Last Updated On:

 We touched earlier on the importance of strategy.
 But unless you can accurately measure results, how will you know your strategy has worked?

-When your video is edited to perfection and uploaded to your channels, your work is not finished.
+When your social media video is edited and uploaded to your channels, your work is not finished.
 You need to keep an eye on analytics to see how many people are watching, liking, sharing, commenting.

 In order to continually refine your marketing strategy, you need to review the analytics.
 And you need to note which videos get the best results and which fail to hit the mark.

-Having identified the videos that power your marketing and business goals, you’ll know which ones to emulate.
+Having identified the social media videos that power your marketing and business goals, you’ll know which ones to emulate.

 Vidooly is an especially helpful tool for monitoring video analytics.
 It provides unified measurement and insight solutions, metrics that quickly convey how well your videos are performing.